 Rural Edge Australia Inc. is overseen by a voluntary Board of Management.
 Joining the Board of Management offers you the opportunity to develop statewide and national networks and contribute to the development and expansion of Rural Edge.

 Rural Edge is a dynamic and visionary organisation which is highly regarded by farmers, agribusiness, research development corporations and government agencies.
 Our focus is on upskilling farm businesses to make positive changes and achieve greater efficiencies in their HR, IR, financial and office management, resulting in increased profitability.

 Our suite of workshops focus on the three key areas of any farm business – People, Technology and Finance:

 We are selective in our partnerships and collaborate with like-minded organisations and agencies.
 We know one size does not fit all and so we tailor our partnerships to ensure that value is maximised for both parties and the result is valuable and applicable professional development outcomes for our growers, when and where it is needed.

 RSM and Rural Edge have a long history of working together to deliver business skills outcomes to farmers across WA.
 Rural Edge (then PinG WA) first welcomed RSM as an official partner in 2018.
-The partnership has been extremely successful and has continued to deliver benefits to WA farmers throughout 2019.
+The partnership has been extremely successful and has continued to deliver benefits to WA farmers throughout 2019 and 2020.
 In 2017 and 2018, RSM were important contributors to the Farm Finance for Performance (FFP) Sub-Committee and were integral in the development of the new FFP workshop.
-This vital support has continued throughout 2018 and 2019, with RSM accountants in attendance at FFP workshops, supporting attendees with understanding their business structures, cash flows and being available to answer general accounting questions that arise.
+This vital support has continued throughout 2018, 2019 and 2020 with RSM accountants in attendance at FFP workshops, supporting attendees with understanding their business structures, cash flows and being available to answer general accounting questions that arise.